williamgrimes/williamgrimes.github.io/pages/links.md

 description: "Interesting links, thoughts, and tips."
 permalink: /links/
 ---
-Here are a collection of courses, blogs, and resources on topics that I am interested in studying further.
+Here are a collection of courses, blogs, and resources on topics that I am interested in.

 ### Online Courses
 <ul>